Autopoiesis: Overview

 "An autopoietic machine is a machine organized (defined as a unity) as a network of processes of production (transformation and destruction) of components which: (i) through their interactions and transformations continuously regenerate and realize the network of processes (relations) that produced them; and (ii) constitute it (the machine) as a concrete unity in space in which they (the components) exist by specifying the topological domain of its realization as such a network."

-They described the "space defined by an autopoietic system" as "self-contained", a space that "cannot be described by using dimensions that define another space.
+They describe the "space defined by an autopoietic system" as "self-contained", a space that "cannot be described by using dimensions that define another space.
 When we refer to our interactions with a concrete autopoietic system, however, we project this system on the space of our manipulations and make a description of this projection."

 Meaning

 Autopoiesis was originally presented as a system description that was said to define and explain the nature of living systems.
 A canonical example of an autopoietic system is the biological cell.
 The eukaryotic cell, for example, is made of various biochemical components such as nucleic acids and proteins, and is organized into bounded structures such as the cell nucleus, various organelles, a cell membrane and cytoskeleton.
 These structures, based on an internal flow of molecules and energy, produce the components which, in turn, continue to maintain the organized bounded structure that gives rise to these components.

 An autopoietic system is to be contrasted with an allopoietic system, such as a car factory, which uses raw materials (components) to generate a car (an organized structure) which is something other than itself (the factory).
 However, if the system is extended from the factory to include components in the factory's "environment", such as supply chains, plant / equipment, workers, dealerships, customers, contracts, competitors, cars, spare parts, and so on, then as a total viable system it could be considered to be autopoietic.

 Autopoiesis in biological systems can be viewed as a network of constraints that work to maintain themselves.
 This concept has been called organizational closure or constraint closure and is closely related to the study of autocatalytic chemical networks where constraints are reactions required to sustain life.

 Though others have often used the term as a synonym for self-organization, Maturana himself stated he would "[n]ever use the notion of self-organization ...
 Operationally it is impossible.
 That is, if the organization of a thing changes, the thing changes".
 Moreover, an autopoietic system is autonomous and operationally closed, in the sense that there are sufficient processes within it to maintain the whole.
 Autopoietic systems are "structurally coupled" with their medium, embedded in a dynamic of changes that can be recalled as sensory-motor coupling.
 This continuous dynamic is considered as a rudimentary form of knowledge or cognition and can be observed throughout life-forms.